arpunk/nube/README.md

       ]}.
 ```

-And then get and compile the dependencies:
+Then get and compile the dependencies:

 ```bash
     $ lfetool download deps